teamchong/timeline/README.md

-# Timeline - Git-based Code Snapshot Tool
+# Timeline - Git Snapshot Tool for Claude Code

-A lightweight, zero-impact Git utility that automatically captures code snapshots as you work, allowing you to travel back to any point without affecting your Git history.
+A lightweight, zero-impact Git utility designed for [Claude Code](https://claude.ai/code) that automatically captures code snapshots as you work, allowing you to travel back to any point without affecting your Git history.

+> **Note**: While Timeline integrates seamlessly with Claude Code for automatic snapshots, it also works standalone as a general Git snapshot tool.

 ## Features

+- 🤖 **Claude Code Integration** - Automatic snapshots after each file edit in Claude Code
 - 🚀 **Zero-impact snapshots** - Uses Git's plumbing commands to create invisible branches
-- ⏱️ **Automatic captures** - Integrates with Claude Code to save snapshots after each edit
+- ⏱️ **Instant recovery** - Travel back to any point without affecting Git history
 - 🔍 **Powerful search** - Search across all timelines by content or filename
 - 📋 **Multiple view modes** - Browse changes, view diffs, or list files
 - 🧹 **Smart cleanup** - Automatically removes old timelines (keeps last 20)